alem-platform/sprint-js/story04/my-obj-methods/README.md

 - `myObjectValues`: Replicates `Object.values`, returning an array of the object's own property values.
 - `myObjectEntries`: Replicates `Object.entries`, returning an array of the object's own key-value pairs.
 - `myObjectFromEntries`: Replicates `Object.fromEntries`, constructing an object from an array of key-value pairs.
+- In case of invalid arguments, each function should return `undefind`

 Restrictions: